 Turning guests into regulars is a great way to unlock recurring revenue.
 Make membership upsells part of your sales journey and offer membership sign-ups across multiple touchpoints.
 You could offer sign-ups online and in person at the POS, and advertise the benefits of becoming a member throughout your venue.

-To implement this, consider partnering with a software provider that makes managing and retaining members easier.
+To implement this, consider partnering with a mini golf software provider that makes managing and retaining members easier.
 For example, ROLLER’s membership management feature can help you boost revenue through return visits and encourage mini golf business growth.

 Since launching our membership program 12 months ago, we have 12,000 active members, generating $2 million in revenue.